aLuizab/s3-sys/README.md

 ### Local configuration

-First of all, you need to configure your local to run the script.
+First of all, you need to configure your local environment to run the script.

 Configure your AWS credentials using [this](https://docs.aws.amazon.com/cli/latest/reference/configure/#examples) documentation.